Toronto Normal School: St. James Square

 On July 2, 1851, the cornerstone for a new building was laid by Governor General Lord Elgin, and the Normal (and Model) School building opened in May 1852.
 The new building was designed to accommodate two hundred teachers-in-training and six hundred pupils.
 It was situated on a 3.2 hectare (8 acres) site, bounded by Gerrard, Church, Gould and Victoria streets, which Ryerson had acquired for the Normal School at a cost of 4500 pounds.
 The site was described in 1858 as follows: "The situation is a very beautiful one, being considerably elevated above the business parts of the city, and commanding a fine view of the bay, peninsula and lake."

 The property became known as St. James Square, and was soon used for more than teacher training purposes.
 A 2 acre plot was set aside for a botanical garden, with another 3 acre reserved for agricultural experiments.
 The agricultural work on the site prompted the founding of the Ontario Agricultural College in 1874, which later became the University of Guelph.

 Ryerson wanted the Normal School to be a focal point of the development of arts and education in Upper Canada.
 In 1857, Canada's first publicly funded museum, the Museum of Natural History and Fine Arts, was established within the Normal School building, with its initial collection based largely on Egerton Ryerson's own artwork, statuary and scientific apparatus acquired during his trips to Europe.
 In 1896, the archaeological and ethnographic collections of the Canadian Institute Museum of Toronto, headed by David Boyle, were transferred to the Normal School as the Ontario Provincial Museum (or also as Provincial Museum of Ontario).
 Boyle was also involved with the archaeological collections of the Ministry of Education (Ontario Archaeological Museum) and remained Ontario Provincial Museum's curator and later its superintendent until his death in 1911.
 The museum later evolved into the Royal Ontario Museum.

 The Ontario Society of Artists, founded in 1872, used the Normal School as its headquarters.
-The Society operated an art school on the St. James Square site, which eventually became the Ontario College of Art & Design.
+The Society operated an art school on the St. James Square site, which eventually became OCAD University.

 The building also housed the Province's Department of Education.
 These various activities at St. James Square lead to its designation as "the cradle of Ontario's education system".

 With the construction of its new building, the name of the Normal School was changed to the Normal School for Upper Canada.
 Upon Confederation in 1867, it was renamed the Normal School for Ontario.
 The opening of the Ottawa Normal School in 1875 prompted a further renaming to Toronto Normal School.
 It was known by this name for 78 years, when the Government of Ontario eliminated the "normal school" nomenclature for its teacher training institutions, and the school became the Toronto Teachers' College in 1953.